What is asbestos?

 - leave the asbestos untouched as it's safe unless damaged or disturbed

-- don't insert drawing pins, screws or nails or apply adhesive tape as this could release asbestos fibres in the air
+- don't put drawing pins, screws or nails in asbestos or apply adhesive tape as this could release asbestos fibres in the air

 - don't sand, drill or saw asbestos materials